EDM Identity Team

 Abisola has been listening to electronic music since middle school.
-Though she enjoys a variety of sub-genres she currently mainly listens to trance and hardcore.
+Though she enjoys a variety of sub-genres she currently mainly listens to trance and hard dance.
 Abisola has attended multiple events in the Southern California region and is beginning to expand to out-of-area and international festivals.
 She is a full-time school psychologist and also enjoys eating, traveling and video games.

 Cassey resides in the Midwest.
 Music is her main hobby -- her favorite genres of electronic music being Trance and House.
 She enjoys intimate club shows as well as other events like Groove Cruise, EDC, and more.
 Apart from being publisher for EDM Identity, she works full time in network security.
 Other than music, she also has a passion for video gaming, spending time with family/friends, and studying for certifications to further progress her career.

 Maria first fell in love with electronic music in the early 2000's when she heard a little tune called "Satisfaction" by Benny Benassi.
 Since then she has dived headfirst into the scene and has become wildly passionate about the trance, techno, and tech house genres.
 Festival's like EDC, Dreamstate, and Dirtybird Campout hold the key to her soul and dance music will always and forever be a major part of her life.